status-im/status-mobile/doc/new-guidelines.md

 ;; good
 (defn f-comp [atom]
  [rn/text atom])

 (fn []
  (let [atom (rf/sub [:sub])]
    (fn []
      [:f> f-comp atom])))
 ```

-it's important to name functional components with `f-` prefix
+It's important to name functional components with `f-` prefix.

 ### Component props and API scheme to match Figma as closely as possible

-Ideally, the prop names for components (particularly in quo2 Design System) should match the Figma properties as best as possible.
-This makes it easier for the developer using that component to configure it correctly for the screen it is being used on and avoids unnecessary overwrites and adjustments being made.
+Ideally, the prop names for components (particularly in quo2 Design System)
+should match the Figma properties as best as possible.
+This makes it easier for
+the developer using that component to configure it correctly for the screen it
+is being used on and avoids unnecessary overwrites and adjustments being made.

 #### Avoid unnecessarily grouping categories to reduce the number of props

 For example in Figma if there is a component and it has the following variants:

 |theme: "light" blur: "False"|theme: "dark" blur: "False"|theme: "light" blur: "True"|theme: "dark"  blur: "True"|